 The maximum time a client will wait to get a service

 The maximum time, in seconds, that a client will wait to connect with an instance before timing out.
 When all instances are busy processing requests, subsequent requests are queued.
 If this time-out elapses before an instance becomes available, the task will fail.
 The default is 60 seconds (1 minute).

 The maximum time an idle instance can be kept running

 The maximum time, in seconds, that an instance will continue to be active before pool shrinking occurs.
 Any instances above the minimum number of instances that have not been used will be shut down once the idle maximum time value has elapsed.

 Use the Processes page to specify how the geoprocessing service will run on the server.
-The Tune and configure services topic gives a high-level overview of the considerations you should take into account when setting isolation and determining recycling intervals.
+The topic Tuning and configuring services gives a high-level overview of the considerations you should take into account when setting isolation and determining recycling intervals.